alainpham/activemq-artemis-kubernetes-with-metrics/readme.md

 Aims at fixing the apache activemq artemis cloud container image to add metrics.

-Extending https://artemiscloud.io/ images to add ùetrics plugin for Prometheus monitoring of Artemis.
+Extending https://artemiscloud.io/ images to add metrics plugin for Prometheus monitoring of Artemis.

 ```
 cd docker